Please review our Facebook Hacked or Impersonated tutorial before you panic over fake Facebook duplicate friend requests.

 Facebook Impersonator Report Tutorial

-Easy Fix: Go to the fake account, click the three dots in the lower right of the cover photo (to the right of the Message option), and then select “Report”.
+Easy Fix: Go to the fake account, click the three dots in the lower right of the cover photo (to the right of the Message option), and then select “Find Support or Report Profile”.

 Follow the step-by-step instructions to report the impersonator.
 Facebook security acts VERY quickly.
 The impersonator account is usually gone within minutes!